PulkitGahlot/Flutter-Recipe-App/README.md

 ## 👨‍💻 Author

-Hi, I'm **Pulkit Gahlot**, a cyber security enthusiast and passionate to be an ethical hacker.
+Hi, I'm **Pulkit Gahlot**, a cyber security enthusiast and passionate to be an ethical hacker with a knack of Application development using Flutter and Dart.

 “A good hacker is the one who breaks systems, to build secure ones.”